-We ask for a minimum of 2 references and make sure we speak to them in person.
+We follow up with minimum 2 references and make sure we speak to them in person.

 Safety A Priority

-We also make sure all our nannies in London hold an up date paediatric first aid certificate.
+We also make sure all our nannies in London hold an up to date Paediatric First Aid certificate.
 If it is older than three years we will ask that they renew their certificate by attending an approved first aid course.